While this recipe calls for poaching raw chicken breasts, you could easily just use leftover cooked chicken.

 - 1/2 cup chopped celery

 - 1/4 cup chopped green onion

 - Tabasco or other hot sauce to taste

-1 Set a 2-quart pot of well salted water over high heat.
+1 Poach the chicken: Set a 2-quart pot of well salted water over high heat.
 As the water heats to a boil, cut the chicken breasts into large (2 1/2-inch) chunks.
 When the water boils, add the chicken.
-Turn off the heat and cover the pot.
+Return to a simmer, then turn off the heat, and cover the pot.
 Let sit for 15 minutes (time it) or more while you prepare everything else.

-2 In a large bowl, mix the mayo, mustard, vinegar, paprika, Cajun seasoning and horseradish together.
+2 Make the dressing, mix in the eggs and vegetables: In a large bowl, mix the mayo, mustard, vinegar, paprika, Cajun seasoning and horseradish together.
 Mix in the eggs, celery, green pepper, green onion.

-3 Using a slotted spoon, remove the chicken from the poaching water* and dice it.
+3 Dice chicken, mix with salad: Using a slotted spoon, remove the chicken from the poaching water* and dice it.
 Mix it in with the remaining ingredients.
 Add salt and hot sauce to taste.
 Chill before serving.